 Oregon’s Klamath River Basin One Step Closer to Historic Dam Removal

-Deal among Native Americans, ranchers and fishermen marks a triumph for cooperation
+Deal among Native Americans, farmers, ranchers and fishermen marks a triumph for cooperation.

 Oregon’s Klamath River Basin has nearly completed an improbable, 15-year journey from community-wide hostility to a hesitant but tangible reconciliation.
 A decade ago, the river basin was known for being the epicenter of the nation’s most contentious fight over water rights, a place where farmers and ranchers faced off against Native Americans in a long-running, violence-tinged stand-off.
 Now the region is on the brink of winning approval for a three-part settlement that takes into account the water needs of all its constituencies– farmers, ranchers, Native Americans, commercial fishermen, and the severely damaged Klamath River itself.

 photo by Joyce cory, on Flickr

 Representatives of all those groups – including environmental organizations professing to protect the river – support the package, whose final component was announced on March 5.
 That’s particularly stunning since south central Oregon, home to most of the basin’s farmers and ranchers, is Tea Party country, where many people think taking down a working dam is blasphemous.
 The settlement would set in motion the dismantling of four functioning, though obsolescent, hydroelectric dams that block the passage of salmon through the river.
 The dams’ demolition would constitute the world’s biggest dam removal project.

 The settlement’s last remaining hurdle is formidable.
 The deal must get legislative approval – and new authorizations of roughly $250 million for river restoration and economic development – from a divided Congress.
 If that happens, the Klamath, instead of symbolizing enmity, could end up standing for the triumph of inclusiveness and cooperation, and the recognition that a river’s health can be something to unite around.